 Anytime a park adds a large public use structure to the community expect your lot rent to increase to pay for it.

-The bad part is that this payment will never paid paid off, and, as described above, will go up gradually over time.
+The bad part is that this payment will never pay off, and, as described above, will go up gradually over time.

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.